epotex/CCSSXML2CSV/README.md

 CCSSXML2CSV
 ===========

-Convert CCSS XML files from "http://www.corestandards.org/" to a csv
+Convert CCSS json files from "asn.desire2learn.com" to a csv